Ryan Kaine is on the outside…

 Chapter 1

-Wednesday 17th May – Sabrina
+Wednesday 19th May – Sabrina

-Daylight cut through the oppressive darkness, carving through the gap around the only outside door in her cell.
+Daylight cut through the oppressive darkness, carving into the gap around the only outside door in her cell.
 It painted three bright stripes on the concrete floor and forced Sabrina up from the blessed comfort of sleep.
 She turned over, and the springs on the ex-military cot squeaked in aggressive complaint.
-The wafer-thin foam mattress provided little protection against the metal that tried, throughout the night, to slice her to ribbons.
+The wafer-thin, foam mattress provided little protection against the metal that tried, throughout the night, to slice her to ribbons.

 Reluctant in its lethargy, her mind swam against the flow, battling the tide of despair, arms pulling, legs kicking, until she finally dragged herself to the surface, into wakefulness.
+Counter to the hopes promised in her dreams, she awoke in the same grimy, dank place in hell—her tiny, concrete cell.

 READ MORE